exportarts/bullmq-utils/README.md

 Utility classes and functions for [bullmq](https://github.com/taskforcesh/bullmq).

-## Semantic Versioning & Releases
+## Contributing

-Make sure you follow the commit message guidelines from [conventionalcommits.org](https://www.conventionalcommits.org).
+Contributions via issues or Pull Requests are welcome!

-### Publishing new releases
+When making commits, please follow the commit message guidelines from [conventionalcommits.org](https://www.conventionalcommits.org).

-`npm run release --dry-run` to check if it would do what you intended.
+This makes it easy to auto-generate a changelog.

-Then, `npm run release` and follow the instructions.
+Have a look at previous commits in this repo for examples.